pehladik/geicar/documentation/introduction.md

 ## How this documentation is structured

-The documentation is structured in two parts.
-One describes the hardware components of the car, while the other is dedicated to software aspects.
+The documentation is structured in two parts:

+* One describes the hardware components of the car,
+* while the other is dedicated to software aspects.